kimbjerge/few-shot-novelty/README.md

 # Few-shot-novelty

-This project contains work in progrees with code for few-shot-learning with novelty detection.
+This project contains code for Few Shot Learning with Novelty Detection.
+Our work is presented in the paper:
+Kim Bjerge, Paul Bodensheim and Henrik Karstoft, Few Shot Learning with Novelty Detection, 2024, 5th International Conference on Deep Learning Theory and Applications, Dijon, France

+See link to abstract of paper: https://www.insticc.org/node/TechnicalProgram/delta/2024/presentationDetails/127876 Link to slides of conference presentation: https://drive.google.com/file/d/1c9W6mXf2U5imW_emDJw-pnAKdoxrRzft/view?usp=drive_link

 The problem addressed with this research is to solve the extended few-shot learning problem with queries of images of both known and unknown images.
 A support set contains K-classes (K-way) with each N-shots of images and a query set that contains Q images to be classified as classes inside or outside of the support set.
-An image in the query set that does not belong to any of the K classes in the support should be detected as a novelty.
+An image in the query set that does not belong to any of the K classes in the support should be detected as a novelty (M-novel).

 ## Python environment and installation